GERM 3221 - Advanced German A

 Students are encouraged to take personal responsibility for their learning through:

 2) independent computer-based learning

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-Workload Total hours 1 X 1-hour lecture per week 12 hours per semester 1 X 1-hour tutorial per week 12 hours per semester 1 X 1-hour grammar class per week 12 hours per semester 3 hours preparation for the 3 classes per week 36 hours per semester 3 hours reading per week 36 hours per semester 2 hours research for presentation & assignments per week 24 hours per semester 2 hours for homework 24 hours per semester TOTAL = 156 hours per semester
+Workload Total hours 1 X 1-hour lecture per week 12 hours per semester 1 X 2-hour seminar per week 24 hours per semester 1 X 1-hour grammar class per week 12 hours per semester 3 hours preparation for the 3 classes per week 36 hours per semester 2 hours reading per week 24 hours per semester 2 hours research for presentation & assignments per week 24 hours per semester 2 hours for homework 24 hours per semester TOTAL = 156 hours per semester

 Learning Activities SummaryStudents will be provided with a detailed course outline at the beginning of the semester.